victorabarros/nsq-service-self-driven/article/README.md

 ### Step Three - Python Consumer

 NSQ has a lot of libraries to help with implementation.
-Let' start with python one:
+Let' starts with python3 one:

 First, create the directory on the root of the project.